greg-raven/hdc/_posts/2023-10-16-67-year-old-bicyclist-dies-after-being-hit-by-a-vehicle-on-cedar-street-in-hesperia.md

 The investigation into the collision is being handled by the Hesperia Police Department.

-Source: Victor Valley News Group, vvng.com/67-year-old-bicyclist-dies-after-being-hit-by-a-vehicle-on-cedar-street-in-hesperia/
+Source: Victor Valley News Group (VVNG.com), vvng.com/67-year-old-bicyclist-dies-after-being-hit-by-a-vehicle-on-cedar-street-in-hesperia/